ryardley/reduxor/README.md

 * Babel v5.8.23

 ### Primary Goals
+* Sane easily grockable code base.
+* Minimal complexity.
-* Get the latest packages on npm playing nicely.
+* Use the latest packages.
-* Pay careful attention to create a clearly defined easy to follow file structure.
 * Isomorphicize as much as practical.
-* Plays nicely as a 12 Factor app. http://12factor.net/
+* Use env vars for configuration so it plays nicely as a 12 Factor app. http://12factor.net/
 * Avoid unnecessary global dependencies especially for deployment. _(ie. favour using local .bin, avoid gulp)_
-* Should be low volume production ready launchable via npm start for upstart.
-* Everything should be the same version of ES$#%@.
+* Everything should be the same version of ES whatever.

 ### TODO
 - [x] Refactor to Redux